Snowflake-Labs/sfquickstarts/site/sfguides/src/geo_analysis_telecom/geo_analysis_telecom.md

 <img src ='assets/geo_sf_carto_telco_13.png' width=700>

 In the pop-up, choose the file you want to upload and click the Next button.
-When it suggests selecting the file format and some other parameters, pick the values as shown below and click the Next button one more time:
+When it suggests selecting the file format and some other parameters, select the values as shown below and click the Next button one more time:

 <img src ='assets/geo_sf_carto_telco_14.png' width=500>